DataBiosphere/data-portal/markdown/blog/example-page/my-first-page.md

 ---
-path: "/blog/my-first-post"
+path: "/blog/example-page"
 date: "2018-05-03"
-title: "My first blog post"
+title: "Example Blog Post"
 ---

 Lets see now.
 We want to be able to: